 Regions Analysis: An autophasing routine which uses complex fit with phase on the peak regions.

 Manual Phase Correction (shortcut: Shift+P): The manual phase correction is based in finding the appropriate α and β phase correction parameters.
 This option is very easy to use.
-Just select 'Manual Correction' in the 'Phase Correction' scroll down menu or via the menu 'Processing/Phase Correction/Manual Correction'.
+Just select 'Manual Correction'.